asurati/wip.src/content/post/2022-05-31-hd7350-demo-a-triangle.md

 The buffer is sent to the GFX ring for execution as an Indirect Buffer.

-It is available, as a binary file, [here](/wip/data/cmdbuf.0.bin).
+It is available, as a binary file, [here](/wip/data/eg.cmds.0.bin).
-Only some of the most interesting commands are dissected below.
+Only some of the most obvious commands are shown below.

 ```
 . . .